I’ve been studying the problem of email overload and compulsive email checking for years now. The problem is massive, but totally solvable.

-- You need a work account, where only email directed to you goes.
+- You need a work account, where only work email directed to you goes.
 No bulk email subscriptions, notifications, etc. will go to this account.
 If you are a stay-at-home parent, you can get away with two email accounts and skip this one.

 - You need a personal account, where your friends and family can email you.
 Have personal notifications from kids’ schools and invitations go here, for example, but not stuff that you want to read but will never need to respond to.